TacoBadger/Video-Game-Sales-Project-3/README.md

 Double check to make sure you have the same fields too, so you don't encounter any problems or errors too.

 As soon as you imported the data you can get an overview by doing the common query **SELECT** and **FROM**.
-Extras:
-- Top selling games in North America, Europe, Japan and Other countries.

 ## Important Definitions
 **SQL Server**, often pronounced 'Sequel Server,' is not a bad sequel to an already bad movie.
 Far from it: It is a very powerful system that can be used in organizations of varying sizes, from small businesses to major corporations.